Robin van der Vleuten

 end

-Done.
 Postal codes get validated against country-specific patterns.
 Required fields get enforced.
-Customers can actually complete checkout.
+Customers can complete checkout without fighting a form built for another country.

 Printing shipping labels